Introduction to Blackjack

 The Work of Julian Braun and John Scarne

-Among the people who saw a deeper meaning in blackjack were the mathematicians Julian Braun and John Scarne who dedicated a considerable amount of time to study how the game actually works.
-They took into account even the smallest details of the game and observed in what way every different move changed the course of the game.
+Among the people who saw a deeper meaning in blackjack were the mathematicians Julian Braun and John Scarne who dedicated a considerable amount of time to studying how the game actually works.
+They took into account even the smallest details of the game and observed how every move altered the course of play.

-As a result, they created many strategies and theories which allowed them to predict to some extent how the game would unveil further.
-Even though Mr Braun and Mr Scarne were not gamblers, they managed to make a number of findings which greatly contributed to what we know today about blackjack.
+As a result, they created many strategies and theories which allowed them to predict, to some extent, how future rounds would unfold.
+Even though Mr Braun and Mr Scarne were not gamblers, they managed to make a number of findings that greatly contributed to what we know today about blackjack.

-Their theories were proof that the game follows a particular pattern and therefore, it can be guided and influenced using an appropriate strategy.
-This is one of the reasons why the decks in the game were increased a few times as many of the casinos started losing money due to these findings and this was an attempt on their side to prevent strong players from beating the game.
+Their theories were proof that the game follows a particular pattern and, therefore, it can be guided and influenced using an appropriate strategy.
+This is one of the reasons why the number of decks in the game was increased several times, because many casinos started losing money as a result of these findings; this was their attempt to prevent skilled players from beating the game.

-The secret that lies behind every useful strategy that has ever been developed is in the odds and probabilities of the cards.
-In order to be able to apply any of these strategies correctly, it is essential to understand its principles and know it inside out.
+The secret behind every useful strategy that has ever been developed lies in the odds and probabilities of the cards.
+In order to be able to apply any of these strategies correctly, it is essential to understand their principles and know them inside out.
 The work of Mr Braun, in particular, was so important that it earned him a spot in the Blackjack Hall of Fame in Las Vegas.
-He was inducted in 2005 for his contribution to blackjack statistics analysis.
+He was inducted in 2005 for his contribution to blackjack statistical analysis.

 Counting Cards in Blackjack

 Basic blackjack strategy tells you how to optimally play your hands against different dealer upcards.
-While this reduces the house edge to under .5%, it cannot help you win in the long term.
+While this reduces the house edge to under 0.5%, it cannot guarantee long-term success.
 The strategy is based only on the knowledge of three cards and does not account for the changing deck composition.

 The silver lining is that blackjack players can tilt the odds in their favour and turn a long-term profit by mastering card counting.
-Unlike baccarat where no cards favour considerably the player or the dealer, in blackjack, the excess of high cards remaining to be dealt works to the advantage of players.
-And the opposite – when low cards outnumber high cards, the advantage switches in favour of the dealer.
+Unlike baccarat, where no cards significantly favour the player or the dealer, in blackjack, the excess of high cards remaining to be dealt works to the advantage of players.
+Conversely, when low cards outnumber high cards, the advantage switches in favour of the dealer.

-A card counter can turn a long-term profit by betting more during advantageous high counts where their winning chances are greater.
-And vice versa, the size of wagers decreases as the deck is depleted of high cards.
+A card counter can turn a long-term profit by betting more during advantageous high counts when their winning chances are greater.
+Conversely, the size of wagers decreases as the deck is depleted of high cards.

-Some players prefer to not place bets at all when at disadvantage and wait it out until the composition of the deck(s) changes, a practice known as wonging out.
+Some players prefer not to place bets at all when they are at a disadvantage and wait it out until the composition of the deck(s) changes, a practice known as wonging out.
 For more information on card counting and basic strategy, you can check Casino Guardian’s articles on these topics.

 What It Takes To Win

-In Blackjack every decision matters greatly because every move players make affects the game in such a way that it can change its course completely and lead to a different ending.
-The possibilities of the card combinations are just endless and if players want to win they need to think ahead to the next turn of their opponent.
-In order to become winners, they need to be extremely prepared and take into account the following things prior to entering the game: their bankroll, money management skills and acquired knowledge.
-Of course, Blackjack is a casino game and as such, there isn’t any universal formula that will inevitably guarantee the desired success.
+In blackjack, every decision matters greatly because every move players make can change the game’s course completely and lead to a different outcome.
+The possible card combinations are virtually endless, and, if players want to win, they need to think ahead to their opponent’s next move.
+To become winners, they must be well prepared and take the following into account before entering the game: their bankroll, money-management skills, and acquired knowledge.
+Of course, Blackjack is a casino game and, as such, there is no universal formula that will inevitably guarantee success.

-Also players need to bear in mind that in order to accomplish their goal, they need to have a decent bankroll.
-A lot of people view Blackjack just as the rest of the casino games – a chance to win big if they get lucky and thus, there is no need to have a decent bankroll beforehand.
-Unfortunately, this game doesn’t work like that and many people find this out at worst by losing a substantial amount of money.
+Players should also bear in mind that, in order to accomplish their goal, they need to have a decent bankroll.
+A lot of people view Blackjack just like the rest of the casino games – a chance to win big if they get lucky – and thus believe there is no need to have a decent bankroll beforehand.
+Unfortunately, this game doesn’t work like that, and many people learn this the hard way by losing a substantial amount of money.

-However, it is worth noting that having a decent bankroll doesn’t determine whether players will win or lose but it simply indicates what amount of money they have the chance to win.
-Moreover, discipline and money management skills always play a crucial role for the players’ performance and shouldn’t be underestimated in any case.
+However, it is worth noting that having a decent bankroll does not determine whether players will win or lose; it simply sets the amount they stand to win.
+Moreover, discipline and money-management skills always play a crucial role in players’ performance and shouldn’t be underestimated in any case.

 Important Things to Consider Before Playing Blackjack

 Relying completely on luck while playing blackjack is not only a waste of time but also of money.
-Players are highly recommended to set win goals and loss limits before they join the game.
-By doing so, they do not risk surpassing them which can also help them develop better discipline and learn how to resist the temptation to continue.
+Players are strongly advised to set win goals and loss limits before they join the game.
+By doing so, they avoid the risk of surpassing these limits, which can help them develop better discipline and resist the temptation to continue.
 It is indisputable that blackjack requires a solid bankroll.
-However, the amount players can start with is not strictly set but it directly reflects every decision they make throughout the game.
+However, the starting amount is not fixed, though it directly influences every decision made during the game.

 Conclusion

-Players need to remember that there are a few things that are essential and must be considered prior to playing if they want to win in the long term.
+Players should remember that several essentials must be considered before playing if they wish to win in the long term.
 In order to do so, they need to know the rules by heart, have a good bankroll, and learn basic strategy.